"

 SoTL Project Overview

-Sevinj Iskandarova, Fang Yi, Jess Taggart, Bisi Velayudhan, Katya Koubek, and Jess Marquardt
+Sevinj Iskandarova, Katya Koubek, Jess Marquardt, Jess Taggart, Bisi Velayudhan, and Fang Yi

-This team is responsible for: research and design implementation, participant recruitment, data collection and analysis, and evaluation and reporting.
+This sub-team is responsible for research and design implementation, participant recruitment, data collection and analysis, and evaluation and reporting.

-The OER Content Team is responsible for: literature and resource review, content curation, drafting and development, and content evaluation and revision.
+This sub-team is responsible for literature and resource review, content curation, drafting and development, and content evaluation and revision.

 Previous Contributors